Coffee in Champasak Province

 Vat Phou, also known as Wat Phu, is a remarkable temple complex in Champasak province, southern Laos.

-Some structures are over 1,000 years old, though most date from the 11th to 13th centuries and are closely linked to the Khmer Empire in neighbouring Cambodia.
+Some structures are over 1,000 years old, though most are from the 11th–13th centuries and are closely linked to the Khmer Empire of Angkor Wat in neighbouring Cambodia.

 Perched on a hillside with six terraces of stone steps lined with frangipani trees, the temple offers magnificent views over the valley and down to the Mekong River.